Blockchain, smart contracts, mobile apps: what to use for Insurance Tech in the coming years?

 Another example is an application allowing customers to find the best insurance policy (taking into account their needs and requirements), compare prices and providing the ability to instantly contact an insurance company and purchasing the policy via a smartphone.

-Also, you can build a mobile solution that would enable insurance agents to enhance customer experience and improve their digital journey, and app users – to send claims and purchase services within it, simplifying and automating claims and reducing operation expenses.
+Also, you can build a mobile solution that would enable insurance agents to enhance customer experience and improve their digital journey, and app users – to send claims and purchase services within it, simplifying and automating claims and reducing operating expenses.

 Thus, custom web and mobile app development can can help reduce expenses, accelerate workflow and improve services quality.